valorisa/homo2rpheOS/README.md

 ---
  **Note:**
-Please, a script file 'setup.sh' is located here, in main branch.
+Please, a script file 'setup.sh' is located here, in backup branch.

  #### 📚 **How It Works**